Peace and Friendship Treaties: Context

 The Mi'kmaq had a complex, consensus-based governance system.
 While they were united by common ties of language, culture, and kinship, the Mi'kmaq were also a highly decentralized people, made up of autonomous local communities, each of which had its own sakamow, or chief.
 Although they often met to deliberate issues of importance to the Nation, there was no central authority that could act for all.
 Once treaty terms were established, runners were sent to each community to communicate the terms.
-Communities then debated whether they would ratify a particular treaty, after which they would usually attend a signing ceremony in a central location, such as Halifax.
+Communities then debated whether they would ratify a particular treaty, after which they would usually attend a signing ceremony in a central location, such as the capital, Halifax.

 The Mi'kmaq also had experience in treaty-making and some experience with international diplomacy.
 They had formed the Wabanaki Confederacy with the Wolastoqiyik (Maliseet), Passamaquoddy, Penobscot, and Abenaki, possibly prior to European arrival, and had also entered into a broader alliance with the Iroquois and the Odawa in the late 17th century.
 Both alliances lasted for centuries.
 Further, the Wabanaki Confederacy had been capable of inviting the French to settle in their territory in 1603 and maintaining a consistent peace with the French, although they never created treaties.
 The Mi'kmaq did, however, enter into a Concordat with the Vatican in 1610.

 Treaties of 1725 and 1726

 British attempts to legalize the relationship through treaty-making between the Mi'kmaq initially had limited success.
 The first treaty, the Treaty of Boston (or Dummer’s Treaty), which was negotiated by the Penobscot in 1725, formally brought an end to the Dummer's War, a three-year-long conflict between the Wabanaki and the New England Colonies.
-One year later, in 1726, the Mi’kmaq and Wolastoqiyik in Nova Scotia and New Brunswick—as well as the Abenaki and Passamaquoddy in Massachusetts and New Hampshire—signed what was essentially the same agreement, often referred to as Mascarene’s Treaty (named for military officer Paul Mascarene).
+One year later, in 1726, the Mi’kmaq and Wolastoqiyik in present-day Nova Scotia and New Brunswick—as well as the Abenaki and Passamaquoddy in Massachusetts (including Maine) and New Hampshire—signed what was essentially the same agreement, often referred to as Mascarene’s Treaty (named for military officer Paul Mascarene).
 The 1725–26 Treaties would be the first peace agreement signed by the Mi’kmaq with Britain.

 By signing the 1725–26 Treaty, the Indigenous peoples agreed to cease hostilities against Britain; and in exchange, the British promised not to interfere with Indigenous hunting, fishing, and farming.